arelra/grid-viz/README.md

 Possible improvements:
 - performance optimisation: rather than traverse the UI grid traverse a simpler representation.
 Would also decouple traversal from UI.
 - more testing of UI components

+## Help

+The colour pickers are toggled by clicking on the square colour boxes.